CosmWasm/docs-deprecated/docs/tooling/verify.md

 on this list.
 Anyone that has contributed to cosmwasm or published a cosmwasm-based contract is eligable to be on the list.
 It is not curated, so please make your own decision if you know and trust these developers.

+### Rust Developers

+You can also check out the [crev proof repository list](https://github.com/crev-dev/cargo-crev/wiki/List-of-Proof-Repositories) to get a list of general Rust developers who have been submitting proofs for other crates.
+If you have reviewed some general (non cosmwasm-specific) crates, you may also want to add yourself to that list.